codepr/codepr.github.io/_posts/2019-03-06-sol-mqtt-broker-p3.md

 {% endhighlight %}

-The implementation part will be a little bigger than it seems, all our handler functions and callbacks will be contained here for now, so let's start with the 3 basic callbacks that every server will need to effectively communicate with clients after it started listening:
+The implementation part will be a little bigger than expected, all our handler functions and callbacks will be contained here for now, so let's start with the 3 basic callbacks that every server will need to effectively communicate with clients after it started listening:

 - an accept callback
-- a read callback for read events
+- a read callback to read events
 - a write callback to send out data

-We will also forward declare some functions, mostly handlers and a mapping much like the one used to pack and unpack payloads on mqtt module, we took them as is, to make thing easier for the near-future development.
+We will also forward declare some functions, mostly handlers and a mapping much like the one used to pack and unpack payloads on mqtt module, we took them as is, to make thing easier for the near-future developments.

 **src/server.c**